reinardhz/learn-hanzi/README.txt

 ﻿<encoding>UTF-8 BOM</encoding>
 This is a project that primary function is to monitor the progress of the learned Chinese characters.
 There are only 1 actor in this system, which is Admin.
+This project is under development.

 The General Requirements:
 * Admin can add the category of the chinese characters (hanzi).